Montserrat García-Closas

 Montserrat García-Closas, M.D., M.P.H., Dr.P.H., is a Spanish researcher and academic who is best known for her works on identifying cancer biomarkers and genetic susceptibility to cancer.
-Dr. García-Closas serves as the deputy director of the Division of Cancer Epidemiology & Genetics (DCEG) of the National Cancer Institute, as well as the Acting Chief of the Integrative Tumor Epidemiology Branch of the DCEG.
+Since 2023, she has been serving as Group Leader for Integrative Cancer Epidemiology at the Institute of Cancer Research (ICR), University of London.

-Education and Career
+Education and career

-Dr. García-Closas received her M.D. in 1990 from the University of Barcelona in Spain.
+García-Closas received her M.D. in 1990 from the University of Barcelona in Spain.
 She then went on to receive her Masters of Public Health in quantitative methods from the Harvard School of Public Health in 1993, followed by a Doctorate of Public Health in epidemiology also from the Harvard School of Public Health, which she completed in 1996.

-After completing her formal education, she became a post-doctoral fellow at the Hormonal and Reproductive Epidemiology Branch of the DCEG.
+After completing her formal education, she became a post-doctoral fellow at the Hormonal and Reproductive Epidemiology Branch of the Division of Cancer Epidemiology & Genetics (DCEG) of the U.S. National Cancer Institute.
 In 1999 she became a tenure-track investigator and in 2007 she became a tenured senior investigator at the DCEG.
 She also briefly served as a visiting scientist at University of Cambridge from 2008 until 2010, and in 2010 she became a professor of Epidemiology at the University of London.

-She has served the National Institute of Health as the deputy director of the DCEG for several years, and was appointed to the position of Acting Chief of the Integrative Tumor Epidemiology Branch in 2016.
-Currently, apart from her integral role in managing these programs, she also devotes much of her time to her own research interests.
+She returned to the DCEG in 2015 as its deputy director, and in 2016 was appointed to the position of Acting Chief of the Integrative Tumor Epidemiology Branch.

+At the ICR, García-Closas is a Professor of Epidemiology and Group Leader for the Integrative Epidemiology Group.
+She co-leads the Cancer Epidemiology and Prevention Unit, a joint initiative from the ICR and Imperial College London, and holds an honorary appointment at the Royal Marsden Hospital.